eurekaclinical/act-extras/README.md

-# act-extras
+# NCATS ACT Project
-Scripts that we use for managing our local deployment of the NCATS ACT ontology and more.
-This repository is under construction.
+This project is under construction.
+It will contain files, issue tracking etc. for the Atlanta Clinical and Translational Science Institute node of the Accrual to Clinical Trials (ACT) network, funded by the NIH.